 I love the look of a rolled cake.
-Not only is it fun and whimsical, you're guaranteed whipped cream and chocolate with every bite.
+Not only is it fun and whimsical, but you're also guaranteed whipped cream and chocolate with every bite.
 That's my kind of cake!
-But even better.... this Easter Creme Egg Swiss Roll marries the Chocolate Swiss Roll with Easter Creme Eggs; you just can't go wrong with that union!
+But even better, this Easter Creme Egg Swiss Roll marries the Chocolate Swiss Roll with Easter Creme Eggs; you just can't go wrong with that union!

-I just adore that classic and tasty combination of the light sponge cake and whipped cream filling in this Chocolate Easter Cake Roll.
+I just adore that classic and tasty combination of the light sponge cake and whipped cream filling in this Chocolate Easter Roll Cake.
 Who wouldn't?
 This recipe is very popular during Easter, obviously, but great any time of year for Easter creme egg lovers!
-And it makes a great centrepiece for you Easter table.
+And it makes a great centrepiece for your Easter table.
+It was inspired by my Easter Creme Egg Icebox Cake.

 Jump to: